lzrski/react-browserify-hmr/README.md

     Then you need to wrap it with a `HotReloader` component [like this one](./coffee/stateful-counter/hot-reloader.coffee).
 Unfortunatly a HotReloader must be implemented (i.e. copy and pasted with two lines altered) for every stateful component in your app.
 My guess is that it could be easily automated with a simple browserify transform.

+1.  `--no-dedupe` option is required for Browserify

+    There is a lot of components with exactly same contents and file names: `index`, `hot-reloader`, `connected-view` per every component.
+Without this option livereactload plugin seems to get confused and throws errors.
+This should be investigated further.

 ## Open questions